Rock the Badges event raises money for police officers, firefighters

 On Saturday, the special Rock the Badges was held at Gallagher Way to honor Chicago police Cmdr.
 Paul Bauer, who was shot in the line of duty, and Chicago Fire Department diver Juan Bucio, who died while trying to rescue a boater on Memorial Day.

-The first responder charity fundraiser will feature different bands playing until 10:30 p.m.
+The first responder charity fundraiser featured different bands playing until 10:30 p.m.
 Saturday.

-The event also features activities and games for children, as well as a raffle.
+The event also featured activities and games for children, as well as a raffle.

-The night will end with a candlelight vigil and tribute to all first responders who died.
+The night ended with a candlelight vigil and tribute to all first responders who died.

-Tickets are $10 at the door.
-Those age 20 and under are free.
+Tickets were $10 at the door.
+Those age 20 and under got in free.

 Rock the Badges event raises money for police officers, firefighters